 And so to dessert, which brings another choice.
 But you won’t see the 'usual suspects' prevalent on so many menus - instead, you might be offered set sheep's yoghurt with seasonal fruit accompaniments, or perhaps a luscious peach with ricotta, doughnut & coriander.

-Service, under Sarah's direction, is provided by a mainly young team and may sometimes seem to lack focus or come under pressure.
-But this is a place with a big heart and a real desire to please, so further training should sort that out - and, while it's a fine dining destination, Potager is also positioned as a neighbourhood restaurant, as reflected in the extremely keen pricing which is sure to encourage local diners to make a visit here a regular treat.
+Service, under Sarah's direction, is provided by a well trained young team who have worked together for some time - and, while it's a fine dining destination, Potager is also positioned as a neighbourhood restaurant, as reflected in the keen pricing (for a restaurant of its type), which is sure to encourage local diners to make a visit here a regular treat.

 *Accommodation is available at the adjacent Red Bank House, an 18-room guesthouse run by Terry McCoy and his son, Ross.